 Sellers who purchase and use non-exclusive designs typically have no legal right to file an IP claim based on the licensed design.
 The only exceptions are if your license specifically provides you with the right to file an IP claim or if you substantially and significantly modify design elements and someone else copies your substantially transformed design (pixel for pixel copy).
 If you file an IP claim based on either of these exceptions Teespring will determine the validity of the claim.

-Creative Fabrica offers two types of licenses—single sales and subscription.
-If you have more questions about selling your purchased designs we recommend contacting the Creative Fabrica team directly.
+For example, Creative Fabrica offers two types of licenses—single sales and subscription.
+If you have more questions about selling your purchased designs we recommend contacting the website you purchased from directly.

 1) Single sales license